Was Santa Claus inspired by Odin?

 Veneration of goddesses: To many Christians (especially Catholics), Mary is always important, but receives special attention around Christmas.
 The Vikings were the same regarding their emphasis of the female deities and the forces of motherhood around Yule.5

 Wreaths: One Yule tradition involved making large wheels of pine boughs, lighting them on fire, and rolling them down a hill in honor of the sun.
-The round shape of wreaths also depicts the cyclical nature of the seasons and of the Norse conception of the cosmos/time.7
+The round shape of wreaths also depicted the cyclical nature of the seasons and of the Norse conception of the cosmos/time.7

 Yule Logs: At the Yule feast, Vikings would burn large logs of oak inscribed with runes for good fortune in the coming year.7 Oak is the hardest of woods, and so these logs would burn long and hot throughout the night to gladden the feast and to chase the darkness away.